jdt/EID.Wrapper/README.md

 This DLL has been tested on different combinations of OS and Office and always from clean installations (that is, apart from installing the .NET Framework version 4, the EID Middleware and the Java JRE to test the basic Viewer-applet).
 Despite my best efforts there can still be some problems.
 If you are well and truly stuck with a problem you are welcome to open an issue and we can see about working it out, but I can and will not make any guarantees that this DLL will work for you.

 ### What is the pkcs11 wrapper code doing here?
-This code is based on the examples provided by the EID Middleware authors.
-The pkcs11 code is compiled into this wrapper to reduce the complexities of dealing with assembly references in a COM-wrapper DLL so as to limit this wrapper to the single DLL.
+This code is based on the examples provided by the EID Middleware authors which uses the pkcs11-library.
+As outlined by the EID Middleware authors, some changes are needed to the code of this wrapper to make it work with the Belgian EID card.

 The sources for the pkcs11 wrapper are based on rev76, downloaded from http://sourceforge.net/projects/pkcs11net/ Changes were made according to the C# example readme on https://code.google.com/p/eid-mw/source/browse/trunk/sdk/Examples/CS/readme.txt?r=1188

 These are the changes made according to the readme: